p-s-vishnu/AI-Checklist/Job/new.md

     my_file.write('hello world')
 ```

-14. Azure Data Factory: Azure Data Factory (ADF) is a Microsoft Azure PaaS solution for data transformation and load.
+14. **Azure Data Factory**: Azure Data Factory (ADF) is a Microsoft Azure PaaS solution for data transformation and load.
 ETL tool.

-15. Databricks is a cloud based data engineering used for processing and transforming massive quantities of data and exploring the data through ML models.
+15. **Databricks** is a cloud based data engineering used for processing and transforming massive quantities of data and exploring the data through ML models.

-16. LIME - Local Interpretable Model-Agnostic Explanations
+16. **LIME** - Local Interpretable Model-Agnostic Explanations

-17. ExcelWriter Object, used to write into multiple sheets
+17. **ExcelWriter Object**, used to write into multiple sheets

 ```python
 with ExcelWriter('path_to_file.xlsx', mode='a',